YellowRoseCx/exif_date_from_filename/README.md

 python exif_date_from_filename.py /path/to/photos --wet_run True
 ```

-You can also run the script directly if you've made it executable:
+You can also run the script directly:

 ```bash
 ./exif_date_from_filename.py /path/to/photos